separator image

 STEP 6

-Have a Plan, and then a Backup
+Have a Plan and a Backup

 As life goes, nothing ever goes as planned, even if you practice.
 Something always turns up unexpectedly, and that’s when you have to roll with it.